leiwanglsu/geog4057/Lectures/sda.md

 ```

 - The type of the geometry class can be point, polyline, polygon,etc.

+#### Copy to geometries from a feature class

 - The following code uses the Geometry class to calculate the total length of the roads
+- The geometry objects are copied from a feature class by `arcpy.CopyFeatures_management`

 ```python
 import arcpy